Have you heard of Virily, the revenue sharing social media site?

 Let me explain why I have steered away from using Virily in recent years:

 She explained people on Virily aren’t bloggers like me.
-Therefore, they have more time to devote to activities on the site that might generate them income.
+Therefore, they have more time to devote to activities on the site that might generate income.

 She also explained there was a tier, like a top list of users that stood a greater chance of monetizing.